eyesicedover/SuperGalacticAgeCalculator/README.md

 * _Download and install Node_

-* _Open command prompt (or your preferred command line shell), navigate to project directory, and run >npm install_
+* _Open command prompt (or your preferred command line shell), navigate to project directory, and enter >npm install_

 * _In console enter >npm build_